Goosebumps (comics): Horrors of The Witch House

 This 3-issue series features an original story by authors Denton J. Tipton and Matthew Dow Smith with illustrations by Chris Fenoglio.
 Individual issues are planned for release from March 2019-May 2019 with a trade paperback released in November 2019.

 Secrets of The Swamp

 This 5-issue series features an original story by Marieke Nijkamp with illustrations by Yasmin Flores Montanez and colors by Rebecca Nalty.
-Individual issues are planned for release from September 2020-Early 2021 with a trade paperback released in the near future.
+Individual issues are planned for release from September 2020-Early 2021 with a trade paperback released in May 2021.